 Using the power of technology she’s been able to reveal nature’s design process and has extracted it by using robots.
 Architecture has a bright future if this is where it’s headed.
+Furthermore, companies like Primus Builders (see link) are already using automated facilities as a way of enhancing intralogistics for businesses in fields as diverse as cold storage and medical device sterilization, so it’s incredibly exciting to see what will happen next.

 This example is simply to illustrate how designers can and should embrace technology.
 Companies like Envato Market and Canva provide a lot of template based designs.
 These are easy for non-designers to grab and use as one-offs.